 - Pungent- excess of this taste will increase prana vata thereby inducing over-excitement leading to hyperactive mind and rash decisions/interactions/wrong karmas.
 An excited mind will also feel stressed out and would find solace in vasodilating foods as vasodilating foods (bitter) give temporary relaxation to nervous system.

-- Astringency- excess of Astringency will reduce blood from the peripherals including brain and thus increase prana vata/rajas.
+- Astringency- excess of Astringency will reduce blood from the peripherals including brain and thus increase obstruction in blood vessels leading to increased Prana vata/rajas.

 - Salt- excess of this taste in the long run will increase pitta and again lead to vitiated prana vata.